adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 experience that mostly I opened Model code to _fix_ something.

-Consider this mindflow: Requirements of (especially web) software are constantly changing and these changes mirror directly to on to the data structure.
+Consider this mindflow: Requirements of (especially web) software are constantly changing and these changes mirror directly on to the data structure.
 So when an unavoidable change to the data and logic arrives - you update them and in the end open up Model class, add/remove methods/parameters, change various queries to use those methods/parameters.
 It feels so unnatural that when you change your data and your queries, you have to change something _more_.
 This is a constraint on data.
 There is a better way.

 Your data should be your model - it should be self contained.
-Your code shouldn't bother about internal representation, rather - presentation.
+Your code shouldn't bother about internal representation, rather it should care about data transformation.
 Which brings me to my next idea.

 ## Views are impostors!